Play Therapy in Buda, Texas

 Helping your child move from overwhelm and big emotions to confidence, connection, and better days.

-I offer thoughtful, holistic therapy for children — and support for the parents who love them.
+I offer thoughtful, holistic therapy for children — and support for parents, too.

 Using developmentally appropriate and creative approaches like play therapy, sandtray, expressive arts, and bibliotherapy, I help kids feel safe enough to open up — and strong enough to grow.
-I also work closely with parents, so you’re informed, involved, and supported every step of the way.
+I also work closely with parents to keep you informed, involved, and supported every step of the way.

 Supporting neurodiverse children is a deep part of my work and my life.